 You can use MySQL version 5.7 or 8.0 on Amazon Relational Database™ Service (RDS) servers.
 We do not support MariaDB on Amazon RDS servers.

 If your server currently runs MySQL 5.6 or earlier and you wish to upgrade it to MySQL 8.0, you must first upgrade the server to MySQL 5.7.

 MySQL 8.0 is the only database service and version that cPanel & WHM version 100 supports for Ubuntu® 20.04.

 The following versions of MariaDB are available:

-Upgrade MySQL or MariaDB
+Upgrade or reinstall MySQL or MariaDB

 Select the checkbox next to each warning to acknowledge that you are aware of the potential consequences of the upgrade.